dougeby/IntuneDocs/intune/device-enrollment-manager-enroll.md

 Devices that are enrolled with a device enrollment manager account have the following limitations:

-  - No per-user access.
-Because devices don't have an assigned user, the device has no email or company data access.
-VPN configurations, for example, could still be used to provide device apps with access to data.
   - The DEM user can't unenroll DEM-enrolled devices on the device itself by using the Company Portal.
 The Intune admin can do unenroll.
   - Only the local device appears in the Company Portal app or website.
   - (iOS only) If you use DEM to enroll iOS devices, you can't use the Apple Configurator, Apple Device Enrollment Program (DEP), or Apple School Manager (ASM) to enroll devices.
 This means that you can't put the device in supervised mode and thus won't have access to some configuration options.